Protestant Churches in Kansai (Nara and Kyoto), Japan

 International Chapel Ministries (ICM) is a conservative Evangelical, Protestant, Bible-believing, and Bible-teaching group of churches begun in the Kansai area of Japan in 1981 through the work of Jim and Barbara Blocksom.

 International Chapel has churches in two locations: Kyotanabe City (Kyoto Prefecture) and Ikoma City (Nara Prefecture).
-Currently, there are three pastors serving the two Chapels, with help from Jim and Barbara Blocksom.
+Currently, there are two pastors serving the two Chapels, with help from Jim and Barbara Blocksom.
 (Jim Blocksom retired as director of ICM in 2010 and is now Pastor Emeritus.)

 Each Chapel is bilingual.
 The music and message of each worship time (“Bible Hour”) are in both English and Japanese.
 We try to create a warm, friendly environment for both English and Japanese speakers, as well as provide a bilingual environment for those wanting to improve their language skills.
 Professional teachers teach English conversation to those who want to study before the worship services.